Tax and Compliance — 5 min

 With established finance and tech sectors in the capital London, it’s little surprise that many workers and businesses wish to settle in the UK.

-In this guide, we’ll explain the basics of work permits and visas in the UK, and explain the various steps you may need to take (depending on your employee’s status).
+In this guide, we explain the basics of work permits and visas in the UK and cover the various steps you may need to take (depending on your employee’s status).
 We’ll also touch on how working with an EOR can make compliance simple while hiring abroad.

 So let’s dive right in.